AI tools

 Claude

 Summarise long documents into concise overviews, extracting key points and conclusions.
-Claude can also answer specific questions about document contents by analysing the text and providing relevant responses to help with the understanding of academic literature.
+Claude can also answer specific questions about document content by analysing the text and providing relevant responses to help with understanding.

 Humata